All Episodes

 Who knows?

-Uh hindsight's always easy, but you go back and look at this from the beginning, you ask yourself, how different would it have been had we unloaded real shock and awe?
+But you go back and look at this from the beginning, you ask yourself, how different would it have been had we unloaded real shock and awe?

-If we had unloaded real hell on all these people at the start of this war, uh as opposed to try some new tone with the Muslims, uh the Muslim world, to prove that we weren't all bad.
+If we had unloaded real hell on all these people at the start of this war, as opposed to try some new tone with the Muslims, the Muslim world, to prove that we weren't all bad.

-Now we uh we want to spread democracy to you, you want to give you freedom and so forth.
+We want to give you freedom and so forth.

 Because we're clearly giving the impression that we will not use all of the power we can project, that we will fight a politically correct war, and they will be interested in what our critics have to say.

-Uh if we had gone in with real shock and awe, and folks, it's just my own perspective here, and it's 2020 hindsight, and it can't be changed.
+If we had gone in with real shock and awe, and folks, it's just my own perspective here, and it's 2020 hindsight, and it can't be changed.

 I'm just painting a picture here.